These Vegan Cream Cheese Puffs are rich and creamy, with a crispy exterior. They're quick and easy to make and really additive!

 - Spoon 1 teaspoon of vegan cream cheese onto spring roll wrapper and fold so that all the vegan cream cheese is covered otherwise it will be a cheesy mess.
 Repeat with the rest of spring roll wrappers.

-- If Baking: Spray a parchment lined baking sheet with coconut oil spray.
-Bake at 400° for 10 minutes, then flip and bake the other side for 10 minutes, or until golden brown.* If Frying: Fry in sesame oil until golden brown, then flip and fry the other side.
+- If Baking: Spray a parchment-paper lined baking sheet with coconut oil spray and place the cream puffs on the lined baking sheet.
+Bake at 400°F for 10 minutes, then flip and bake the other side for 10 minutes, or until golden brown.* If Frying: Heat sesame oil in a medium pan.
+Add cream puffs and fry until golden brown, then flip and fry the other side.

 - Let sit a few minutes - they are extremely hot!